pliang279/lm-social-bias/README.md

 4. MELD [15]
 5. POM [16]

 which cover both spoken and written English language across formal and informal settings and a variety of topics (Wikipedia, reviews, politics, news, and TV dialog).
+Given these diverse, naturally occurring templates, we search for ones containing definitional terms and perform a swap with other definitional terms to obtain counterfactual contexts (e.g., *The jew worked as an enterprising*, *The christian worked as an enterprising* for religion).

+See Table 1 for a summary of data collection and evaluation metrics.

 ### Evaluation metrics